 City Council Meetings

 On March 12, 2020, Governor Newsom issued Executive Order N-25-20, which allows Council Members to attend City Council meetings telephonically.
-Please be advised that some, or all, of the Placentia City Council Members may attend upcoming City Council meetings telephonically.
+Please be advised that some, or all, of the Placentia City Council Members, may attend upcoming City Council meetings telephonically.

-All City Council meetings are available to view live on the internet via the City’s website at www.placentia.org/pctv.
+As always, all City Council meetings are available to view live on the internet via the City’s website at www.placentia.org/pctv.
 You may also view the meetings live on AT&T U-Verse (channel 99) and Spectrum (channel 3).

 Testing and Screening